-Staring out the window, all she could see was the reflection of the candle in the aged panes of glass, the swirled reflection created a dull glow as the candle danced on the dusty, rippled surface, highlighted by the darkness of the night outside.
-As her mind began to wander, she was sure she had felt a hand gently on her shoulder.
-Keeping very still, her eyes focussed on the candle, in her peripheral sight she saw something very unusual.
+Staring out the window, all she could see was the reflection of the candle in the aged panes of glass.
+The swirled reflection created a dull glow as the candlelight danced on the dusty, rippled surface, highlighted by the darkness of the night outside.
+As her mind began to wander, she was sure she had felt the gentle pressure of a hand on her shoulder.
+Keeping very still, her eyes focussed on the candle, in her peripheral sight she saw something very unusual happen.
 The quill pen picked itself up and wrote one simple word…

-A little taken by surprise at the response, and more than slightly spellbound, Molly was unable to move, until the candle spluttered and went out.
+A little taken by surprise at the response, and more than slightly spellbound, Molly held her breath, unable to move, until the candle spluttered and went out.
 Sitting in the darkness, she heard a shuffling sound behind her.
-Having been lost in thought, maybe Will had come up the stairs to check on her, and had snuffed out the candle, trying to be spooky.
+She had been lost in thought, maybe Will had come up the stairs to check on her, and had snuffed out the candle, trying to be spooky.
 She could sense someone behind her and expected to see Will.
 Instead, what she saw when she turned around was definitely not Will!
-The vision before her made her heat skip a beat.
-Standing in the middle of the room was an iridescent outline of a woman, her long wavy hair framed her face, falling softly over her shoulders and down her back.
-She was dressed in a Victorian cotton nightdress with bare feet!
+The vision before her made her smile!
+Standing in front of her was an iridescent outline of a woman, her long wavy hair framed her face, falling softly over her shoulders and down her back.
+She was dressed in a Victorian cotton nightdress and had bare feet!
 Molly was beyond excited, she was speechless, and all she could do was smile.
-The woman smiled back at her and sat down on the daybed, casually lying on her side, with one bare foot tucked up under her nightdress, the other dangling playfully over the edge of the bed, head resting casually in her hand as she observed her visitor more closely.
-Her loose hair cascaded softly over the pillow beneath her arm.
+The woman smiled back at her and sat down on the daybed, casually lying on her side, with one bare foot tucked up under her nightdress, the other dangling playfully over the edge of the bed, head resting casually in her hand.
+Her loose hair cascaded softly over the pillow beneath her bent arm.
 Grace Forrest looked intently at Molly, taking in all the detail with immense curiosity.
 Molly was doing the same.
 No words were exchanged and the vision began to fade.
 She sensed the presence had left the room.
 Her hands felt around inside of the bureau for some matches and a candle.
 As Molly relit the candle she noticed that there was more writing on the paper.
 Three simple words in perfect script.

 Write to me.

 She was beside herself with excitement, her heart racing, realising that she had made contact with Grace Forrest!
-Not only having seen her in spirit, Grace had physically communicated with Molly.
-By the dull light, she began to write a letter to Grace.
+Not only having seen her in spirit, Grace had communicated with Molly.
+By the soft light of the candle, she began to write a letter to Grace.
 With the brief letter finished and feeling tired, she rested her head upon her arm on the desk top, and fell into a deep sleep.

 Molly was woken by the distant sound of Will’s voice calling her name and the morning sunlight pouring through the window.
 The candle had burnt itself out.
-Will was standing behind her, and adoringly he brushed the strands of hair from her face and kissed her cheek.
+Will was standing behind her, and adoringly he brushed the loose strands of hair from her face and kissed her cheek.
 “Wow, you have been busy!” he complimented her, looking around at the clean room.
+Molly stood up and stretched her stiff body.
 “And I didn’t hear a thing!
-I’ve made us some breakfast, its ready in the kitchen, or would you like to have it back in bed….”
-He attempted to seduce her, wrapping his arms around her waist.
-“Kitchen will do….for now.”
-She teased him, unaware of just how clean the room was.
+I’ve made us some breakfast, it’s ready in the kitchen, or would you like to have it back in bed….”
+Will attempted to seduce her, wrapping his arms around her waist.
+“Kitchen will do…for now.”
+She teased him, unaware of what Will was referring to of just how clean the room was.
 There were no signs of dust anywhere, and the fire was stacked ready for lighting.
-Fresh candles filled the chandelier, and the hanging crystals sparkled, as did the window panes.
-Whilst she and Will went downstairs to the kitchen, Grace appeared in the attic room wearing a bibbed apron over her floor length dress, her hair pulled back in a bun, a scarf wrapped around her head.
+Fresh candles filled the chandelier, and the hanging crystals sparkled, so did the window panes.
+As she and Will went downstairs to the kitchen, Grace’s spirit appeared in the attic room dressed in an apron, her hair pulled back in a bun, a scarf wrapped around her head.
 With hands on hips, she looked around the room, her face alive with a smile of satisfaction.
 She gently closed the door behind them.
-Molly heard the click of the lock as she reached the kitchen, looking back over her shoulder, she saw that the door had closed and smiled to herself at the obvious signs of her new friend’s presence.
+Molly heard the click of the lock as she reached the steps down into kitchen.
+Looking back over her shoulder, she saw that the door had closed and smiled to herself at the obvious signs of her new friend’s presence.